-10 Ways You Can Save And Re Use Waste Water From Your RO Water filter
+10 Ways You Can Save And ReUse Waste Water From Your RO Water filter

 But we never calculated the amount of wastewater the machine removes during the process.
-We never think in this way that we can reuse Wate Water from RO as well.
+We never think in this way that we can reuse Water from RO as well.

-It is assumed by several inspections that 80 percent of the water that the machine receives is wasted and only 20 percent of the water is made available for drinking purposes.
+It is assumed by several inspections that 80 per cent of the water that the machine receives is wasted and only 20 per cent of the water is made available for drinking purposes.

-And RO water waste proble, it becomes the global crisis for unavailability of drinking water.
+And RO water waste problem, it becomes a global crisis for the unavailability of drinking water.
 Several nations are facing extreme difficulties in making healthy water available for their family.

-Why should we re-use RO waste water?
+Why should We Re-Use RO Waste water?

 That means only 20% of water is purified and 80% of water comes out as waste.
-Reverse Osmosis (RO) purifiers use membrane technology to filter dissolved particles and impurities, the impure water is filtered out and it is called waste water or reject water.
+Reverse Osmosis (RO) purifiers use membrane technology to filter dissolved particles and impurities, the impure water is filtered out and it is called wastewater or rejects water.